How can I preach the truth and save souls

 Truly, souls are dying.
 Does anyone care?

 If we really do, then we must preach.
-Nothing else matters if we can’t avoid eternal torment.
+Nothing else matters if we can’t avoid eternal torment…and the people don’t know The Way.

-There is a perfect way to preach (God’s will) that will be greatly effective, so much so, that with the Holy Spirit working through us, we can increase fear of the Lord in God’s children and they will actually desire a saving faith.
+There is a perfect way to preach (God’s will) that will be greatly effective (if it is God’s will), so much so, that with the Holy Spirit working through us, we can increase fear of the Lord in God’s children and they will actually desire a saving faith.

-Then we can go on and teach them The Way.
+Then we can continue to teach them The Way.

 Yes, just one man God can turn a dying soul towards the path of Life.